oci-landing-zones/terraform-oci-modules-workloads/cis-oke/examples/native/basic/README.md

 ## Introduction

-This example shows how to deploy Kubernetes Clusters and Node Pools/Virtual Node Pools in OCI using the [cis-oke module](../../).
-It deploys one Native CNI OKE Cluster and one Node Pool with the characteristics described below.
+This example shows how to deploy Kubernetes clusters and node pools in OCI using the [cis-oke module](https://github.com/oracle-quickstart/terraform-oci-secure-workloads/tree/main/cis-oke).
+It deploys Native-based basic OKE cluster and one node pool with the characteristics described below.

+This example provides no cluster access automation.
+Automating access to the cluster can be implemented with the [OCI Bastion service module](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-security/tree/main/bastion).
+See the [available examples](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-security/tree/main/bastion/examples).

+As alternatives to this example, the following examples are available with full cluster access automation:
+   1. [OKE Native with Localhost Access Example](../private-cluster-access-via-localhost/), where the OKE cluster is managed from a host external to OCI (like the user laptop).
+   2. [OKE Native with Operator Access Example](../private-cluster-access-via-operator/), where the OKE cluster is managed from a Compute instance deployed in OCI.

 ### Pre-Requisite

 The OKE cluster and the Node Pool depend on a pre existing Virtual Cloud Network (VCN).
-A VCN built specifically for this deployment is available in [native_external network example](https://orahub.oci.oraclecorp.com/nace-shared-services/terraform-oci-cis-landing-zone-networking/-/tree/main/examples/oke-examples/native_external).
+A VCN built specifically for this deployment is available in [native network example](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-networking/tree/main/examples/oke-examples/native).

 ### Resources Deployed by this Example